 Living abroad can be an exhilarating experience.
 It encourages new world views, increases cultural curiosity and supports willingness to explore unfamiliar terrains.
 However, it may also invite a sense of feeling a little lost in the world.

-Participate teachers leave their home countries to live in the U.S. for up to five years.
+Ambassador Teachers leave their home countries to live in the U.S. for up to five years.
 This cultural exchange experience is so rewarding, but often comes with culture shock.

 Culture shock is a common phenomenon.
 Though it may take months to develop, it often affects travelers and people living far from home in unexpected ways.
 Culture shock is more than simply being unfamiliar with social norms or experiencing new foods.
 It tends to impact travelers even after they’ve become familiar with and comfortable in new cultures.